NBaehr91/password_manager/README.md

 - **Add New Password**: Click the "New Password" button to add a new password.
 - **Show Password**: Click on a site in the list to view the password in a new window.
 - **Toggle Password Visibility**: Use the "Show/Hide" button to toggle the visibility of the password.
+- **Enable 2FA**: Choose whether to enable two-factor authentication when registering a new user at login.
+Currently, this option is only available during user registration, but a settings menu to toggle this feature from the password dashboard is planned for future updates.

 ## File Structure

 - **src**
   - **UI/**
    - `dashboard.py`: The main dashboard interface.
    - `newPasswordSave.py`: Interface for adding new passwords.
    - `showPassword.py`: Interface for displaying passwords.
-     - `login.py`: Interface for login screen, application launches at this window
+   - `login.py`: Interface for login screen, application launches at this window.
+   - `settings.py`: Interface for enabling and managing 2FA.
    - `styles.py`: Styling constants and functions for the UI.
   - **database/**
    - `userPasswords.py`: Functions for opening and saving passwords for currently logged user.
    - `passwordStorage.py`: Functions for checking login details.
   - **security/**
    - `generatePassword.py`: Password generation logic.
    - `encrypt.py`: Functions for encoding and decoding passwords.
+   - `twoFactorAuth.py`: Logic for generating and validating TOTP for 2FA.

 - **Security**
   - Passwords are stored in JSON files with encryption.